Internal rhyme: Popular music

+Other pop, rock, and rhythm and blues lyricists from the 1960s and the 1970s employed the technique more sparingly than Dylan such as Smokey Robinson in "The Tears of a Clown" ("In order to shield my pride, I've tried") and Carly Simon in "Anticipation" ("When I was thinking about how right tonight might be").

+Rap and hip-hop

-Internal rhyme is used extensively in rap and hip-hop music, where it sometimes overlaps with assonance.
+Internal rhyme is used extensively in rap and hip-hop music, and it sometimes then overlaps with assonance.
 The usage of internal rhyme in rap has increased over time, but can be found even in the earliest rap songs, such as the Sugarhill Gang's 1979 single, "Rapper's Delight":